susavlsh10/Parallel-Computing/Parallel Merge Sort using openmp/README.md

 Analysis

 The data illustrates the speedup ratios for parallel execution of merge sort using OpenMP, comparing it to sequential execution across various values of k and q.
 The speedup ratio, defined as single-thread time divided by multi-thread time, displays certain trends.
 For fixed k, the ratio generally rises with increasing q until it peaks, after which it declines.
 This suggests that adding more threads enhances performance up to a point, beyond which it introduces inefficiency.
 Similarly, for a constant q, the speedup ratio typically increases as k grows, emphasizing the benefit of parallelization for larger list sizes.

+The data depicts the efficiency of OpenMP parallel merge sort compared to sequential execution across various k and q values.
+Efficiency is the speedup ratio divided by the number of threads, indicating how well threads are utilized and the level of overhead incurred.
+For fixed k, efficiency typically decreases as q increases, indicating that more threads reduce individual thread performance and increase overhead.
+Conversely, for fixed q, efficiency generally rises with higher k, implying larger list sizes benefit from greater performance per thread and reduced overhead.
+The graph confirms these trends, showing efficiency declining as q increases and increasing with higher k or list size, aligning with expectations.